DanialArab/Software-Design/README.md

   - Cognitive load
   - Unknown unknowns

--  Change amplification

-The first symptom of complexity is that a seemingly simple change requires code modifications in many different places.
+-  **Change amplification**: The first symptom of complexity is that a seemingly simple change requires code modifications in many different places.
 For example, consider a Web site containing several pages, each of which displays a banner with a background color.
 In many early Web sites, the color was specified